Updated July 4, 2023

-In the above query DUAL is one row and one column table present by default in the Oracle database.
+In the above query, DUAL is one row and one-column table present by default in the Oracle database.
 It is accessible to all users by the name DUAL.

-As, we can see in the above screenshot, a unique 128 bit or 16-byte number has been generated.
+As we can see in the above screenshot, a unique 128-bit or 16-byte number has been generated.

 2. Insert a Unique Id in A Column Using SYS_GUID

 In the previous example, we created a unique identifier using the function.
-We can also use this function to insert a unique identification numbers in columns of a table.
+We can also use this function to insert a unique identification number in columns of a table.
 In this example, we will insert a random unique number in the employee id column present in the table employee.
 The employee id column is the primary key of the table.
 We will use the function SYS_GUID for this purpose.
 Let us prepare an INSERT query for the same.

 INSERT INTO employee(employee_id, employee_name, city) values(sys_guid(), 'Nilanjan', 'Mumbai');

-In the above query, we are using the sys_guid() function for employee_id column.
+In the above query, we are using the sys_guid() function for the employee_id column.
 Let us execute the query in the SQL worksheet and check the result.

-As we can see on the screenshot a row has been inserted successfully.
+As we can see on the screenshot, a row has been inserted successfully.

 Let us now check the data in the employee table and verify.
 Let us prepare a SELECT statement for the same.